MojiJokar/k8s-FastAPI-project/README.md

+ Kubernetes:
-- Kubernetes (or K8s) is an open source container orchestrator maintained by the Cloud Native Computing Foundation (CNCF).
+ - (or K8s) is an open source container orchestrator maintained by the Cloud Native Computing Foundation (CNCF).
 Thanks to its highly advanced features and large number of contributors, Kubernetes has become a de facto standard over time, supplanting Mesos and Docker Swarm, for example.
 As a DevOps engineer, getting to grips with Kubernetes and implementing it is essential.
 ------------------------------------------------------------------------------------------------
 # Deploying a secure application
 Context and objective: